naim30/soundrop/README.md

 - I created this app so that I can be more productive.
 - in addition I also learn how to use audio in reactjs

-Mix and match sounds, and share your creative recipe with others
+Mix and match sounds, and share your creative recipe with your friends.

 ## Built With